 Capitalization and OET Writing

 One of the problems for people learning English is the notion of capitalization.
 This may not be a big deal for people whose native tongue is another European language with similar rules, but for those who grew up with a non-Roman alphabet language, it is often quite troublesome.
-They wonder, “What words should I capitalize?” and “Which words should be in lower case?”
+They wonder, “What words should I capitalize?” and “Which words should be in lower case letters?”

 Of course, for the OET writing sub-test it is important to capitalize correctly.
 In fact, the examiner will consider this a very basic skill that any competent candidate would easily know.
 Therefore, you should be thoroughly knowledgeable of the rules prior to arranging your OET test.